madanbaduwal/madanbaduwal-old.github.io/_posts/2019-01-10-antigravity ball.md

     nav: sidebar-sample
 ---

-When I was a child, I am curious about game development.
-Here finally I had launched my first game in the play store name AntiGravity Ball.AntiGravity Ball is just a 2D game made in Unity.
-Your target is to try to pull the ball downward to get more scores.
+AstroidSmash is a 2D game.
+The inspiration behind the game is sir Issac Netwon after coined gravity.
+What happens if there is no gravity?
+This game is based on this concept.

+The player is a ball that is not affected by gravity.
+Our target is to pull the ball downward.
+We can pull the boll downward by tapping on the screen.

+Different obstacles appear in a way.
+We need to maintain gravity so that we didn't collide with an obstacle.

 <iframe width="700" height="500" src="https://www.youtube.com/embed/Bo6NMnqotOA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>